merkumac/STM32/dev_env_setup.md

 # STM32 development environment setup
-It seems that getting working environment for the STM32 microcontroller development is not really that straightforward - especially on MacOS.
+It seems that getting a working environment for the STM32 microcontroller development is not that straightforward - especially on macOS.
 Hence I've created this small document, which is intended to help with the setup.

 ## MACOS
 To start having fun with the STM32 MCUs, you will need (at least) the